 author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle

-"Five more minutes," 11-year-old Aarav (name changed) yells, when his mother tries to herd him back home from the playground.
+"Five more minutes," 11-year-old Aarav yells when his mother tries to herd him back home from the playground.
 It is 6:00 pm sharp.
 His exasperated mother replies, "Who is going to do all the homework?"
 Aarav doesn't seem to hear his mother.
 Five minutes become 10, then 20, and finally, at 6:45 pm, Aarav heads home.
 He argues with his mother all the way home that he never gets enough time to play and that he hates homework.
 This happens almost every day.
 Aarav's mother is not the only parent facing this situation every day.

 So, now that you know the benefits of homework, how can you encourage your champ to finish up homework without complaining?
-We have got some exclusive tips:

 In the name of helping our children, we shouldn't take it too far.
 Here's how to strike that balance: